The Ultimate In Birding Tours

 Deposit: The initial deposit is US $1000 or the equivalent at the time in Pounds, Euros or Australian Dollars.
 If you are sending the deposit in another currency, our office will let you know the deposit amount due, in order to confirm your booking, following receipt of your online booking form.

-As this expedition involves an expensive boat charter, there will also need to be two interim payments/deposits (unless you are booking less than 12 months before the expedition starts).
+This expedition involves a very expensive boat charter and is subject to a suitable boat being confirmed for the itinerary at an acceptable cost.
+As much of the charter cost will have to be paid up-front, there will need to be two interim payments/deposits (unless you are booking less than 12 months before the expedition starts).

 Kindly note that as this is a special expedition involving a boat charter, which must be fully paid for far in advance, the tour invoices for the balance will be sent out approximately six months before the tour start date, rather than the usual four months.